danleech/danleech.com/_posts/2015-04-10-ray-collins-seascapes.md

 link: "http://raycollinsphoto.com/collections/store"
 ---

-The lighting in some of these seascape photos make the waves appear mountainous; opaque and stationary.
+The lighting in some of these seascape photos make the waves appear mountainous; opaque and unmoving.
 Our planet carries breathtaking beauty.